carrieprice78/mla-search-course-2022/activities/systematic-search-activity.md

 ### All Groups

 Keep a list of items/questions that would need further clarification from the research team.
+Build your search concept in PubMed.
+You'll have time in Week 2 to come to a consensus as a team.